 Most single people will never reach the limit.
 But it’s still worth knowing that it’s there.
 If you have many devices and multiple users, it won’t be too difficult to reach the data cap.

 If you surpass your data limit, Cox will charge you an extra $10 per up to 50 GB of additional data used.

+Additional Data Plans can be added for an additional monthly charge.
 Unlimited data plans are becoming increasingly popular, and several ISPs don’t put caps on usage at all.
 This puts Cox at a bit of a disadvantage.

 The FCC found that around 75 percent of Cox customers consistently got the Wi-Fi speeds that were advertised and that they paid for.
 The remaining 25 percent of people got the short end of the stick.
 They received internet services that were up to 20 percent slower.

 When the FCC compared Cox to other major cable internet providers, they found that Cox was average to one of the least reliable.
 However, they discovered that DSL and satellite reliability was much worse than Cox.
 Service Providers like CenturyLink DSL are providing a shockingly low 12 percent of the speeds that they advertise.